 The world of skincare is always buzzing with a new mist or an acid whose name you can’t pronounce.
 Which is probably some of the reasons why ceramides for your skin go unnoticed.
 While most dermatologists call it the building blocks of our skin, even the most updated skincare addicts often forget to pay heed to it.
-But what exactly are ceramides, why they are essential, and what’s the best way to use them?
+But what exactly are ceramides in skincare, why they are essential, and what’s the best way to use them?

 What are ceramides, exactly?